 Here are the simple steps for making this copycat recipe:

 - Place sour cream, mustard, pepper, salt, garlic powder, and Worcestershire in a small bowl and blend with a mixer for 2 minutes at low speed.

 - Add mayonnaise.
 Blend 1/2 minute at low speed and 2 minutes at medium speed.

 - By hand, crumble the cheese into the mixture.
 Blend at low speed for no more than 4 minutes.

 Watch the video in the recipe below to see how easy it is to make Chart House Blue Cheese Dressing.

-Blue cheese dressing is great for salads, wings, and as a dip.
+Blue cheese dressing is great for salads, Buffalo wings, burgers, and as a dip.
 It’s especially delicious on a classic wedge salad.